mountassirJerrari/basic_IocContainer/README.md

 # An Inversion of Control (IOC) Container

-**Note: This project is still in development.**

-it is a lightWeight Java-based IOC container designed to facilitate the management of components, dependency injection, and inversion of control within your application.
+**Note: This project is still in development.** a lightWeight Java-based IOC container designed to facilitate the management of components, dependency injection, and inversion of control within your application.

 ### Installation